 - AMP or Accelerated Mobile Pages

-Do you have technical SEO issues or are you wondering why you're not visible in Google or Bing lately?
+Do you have technical SEO issues, or are you wondering why you're not visible in Google lately?
 Contact Garrett Digital to set up a free consultation.

 Migrating to a New Web Content Management System?
 Redesigning Your Website?

 Ensure Success with Expert SEO Advice from Garrett Digital

 Let's say you're migrating to a new web content management system, or you're changing up the information architecture on your website.
 Garrett has been through dozens of website migrations, large and small.
 He can help your business or non-profit migrate to a new web content management system or work through a new information architecture without the risk of losing rankings in Google.
 A website migration or re-structure is the ideal time to work with an SEO expert.
 Here are some of the things you want to be sure you get right during the website migration process.